 Below is a brief explanation of each of the different kinds of FIRE.
 After which, we’ll take a look at a fictional example to show you how it is actually possible to save $1,682,325 in 15 short years, to give you an idea of what you could expect to achieve FIRE with your retirement savings number (assuming it may slightly vary from the above example).

 How to Calculate the Retirement Savings Needed to Achieve FIRE

 There are essentially two stages to properly calculate what you need to save to retire earlier than the average person.

 First, we need to calculate how much you need to have saved up in order to retire, and second, we need to calculate how much you need to save each year in order to achieve your savings goal.
 We also need to take into consideration investment returns to accurately plan to achieve FIRE status.
+And remember that not all assets are equal.
+Liquid net worth values cash and other liquid assets over non-liquid assets.
 Here’s how it works.

 Calculate How Much You Need to Save To Retire

-- Using a financial calculator, or an online financial calculator, we want to calculate how much money $50,000 will be equal to in 15 years from now given an average inflation number of 2%.
+- Using a financial calculator, we want to calculate how much money $50,000 will be equal to in 15 years from now given an average inflation number of 2%.